Разрешения песочницы🔗

 extension in the finish arguments for Flatpak Builder.
 Enumerable

-devices are specified with a query passed with --nousb=
+devices are specified with a query passed with --nousb=.
+The

 hidden list takes precedence over the enumerable list, like an